iabudiab/hska-kubernetes-introduction/README.md

-# hska-kubernetes-introduction
+# HSKA Praxisforum Presentation "A Gentle Introduction to Kubernetes"

-HSKA Praxisforum Presentation "A Gentle Introduction to Kubernetes"
+ Slides and resources for the presentation held at HS Karlsruhe on 22.05.2019